-Prerequisites: Admission to Teacher Education, EDUC 4301 or 4311 and INDC 4331
+Prerequisites: Admission to Teacher Education, EDUC 4301 or 4311 and INDC 4331 interactive learning are integral aspects of this course.
+(Offered also as EDUC 5340)

 The focus of this course is the content of basic mathematics.
 Concepts and skills related to fractions, decimals, patterns and functions, algebraic thinking, geometry, and probability and statistics are included.
 Field work in an elementary or middle school included when completed during the school year.